boosterconf/boosterweb/content/talks.md

 Every abstract is visible to everyone, in order to encourage discussion.

-There may be a delay between submitting a talk and the talk appearning below.
+There may be a delay between submitting a talk and the talk appearing below.